Data Centers in Tucuruí

 - Epidemic (6.4): Regional health factors contribute to the overall risk profile for operational continuity.

-- Coastal Flood (5.0): This is considered a regional or indirect risk factor given the inland location.
+- Coastal Flood (5.0): This is considered an indirect regional risk factor given the inland location.

 - Drought (4.5): Periodic dry seasons can impact regional water levels and associated logistics.